learnk8s/learnk8s.io/src/custom-authentication/content.md

 > Note that the password in the output is [Base64-encoded](https://en.wikipedia.org/wiki/Base64), which is done automatically by LDAP.
 You can decode it with `echo YWxpY2VwYXNzd29yZA== | base64 -D` which results in `alicepassword`.

-So you have now an LDAP directory with a first user, Alice, in it.
+So, at this point, you have an LDAP directory with a user, Alice, in it.

 The final goal of this tutorial will be that Alice can authenticate to the (future) Kubernetes cluster with her username `alice` and password `alicepassword` from the LDAP directory.

-To this end, you have to start creating the link between the LDAP directory and Kubernetes.
+To this end, you need to create a binding between the LDAP directory and the Kubernetes cluster.

-_You will do that next!_
+_You will start with this next!_

 ## Using the Webhook Token authentication plugin